steampoweredtaco/fyne-crunch/README.md

 ## Why aren't these components part of Fyne/Fyne-x?
 I rather not maintain these, but most of these components I feel like are cool enough to share.
 However they are rough, or crunchy, around the edges.
 Once I spend some time with the widgets and learn more about Fyne and improve upon them, I want to push them to fyne-x or if appropriate see if it makes sense what to contribute back all the way to the parent Fyne project.

-There are also large swaths of internals I duplicated from the fyne code base that are internal which I had to modify to get some of the widget layouts working, specifically for custom scrollbar functionality and pinning.
-Some of these ideas may need to be proposed and iterated upon back to Fyne or I need find an alternative way to accomplish the same effects before I feel like certain widgets can make it back to either Fyne-x or Fyne.

 # Other Resources
 **[Fyne](https://github.com/fyne-io/fyne)**: An easy-to-use UI toolkit and app API written in Go.
 It is designed to build applications that run on desktop and mobile devices with a